runwayml/learn/docs/archive/experimental-features.md

 ?> Chaining is available as of beta version 0.7.0

-Model chaining is a functionality inside Runway that allows you to use the output of one model as the input of another one, effectively chaining them together.
+Model chaining is a functionality inside RunwayML that allows you to use the output of one model as the input of another one, effectively chaining them together.
 This becomes very helpful when you want to create a continuous pipeline of processing for a given input, allowing you to explore an even more extensive and comprehensive set of creative workflows.

 ##### Things to Keep in Mind 🧠